arg0naut91/muRty/README.md

 Usually you will only need to specify `mat` (matrix) and `k_best` (desired number of scenarios) arguments.

-It returns a list containing two additional lists: `solutions` (which contains matrices of 0s and 1s as solutions) and `costs` (which contains the costs of corresponding solutions).
+It returns a list containing two additional lists: `solutions` (matrices of 0s and 1s as solutions) and `costs` (the costs of corresponding solutions).

 ``` r
 k_best <- get_k_best(mat = mat, k_best = 3)